SWAT AGM

 SWAT has produced an updated Giant Hogweed Identification Poster.
 Click on the image below to open a full-size copy of the poster as a PDF document.

 Giant Hogweed is a non-native, invasive plant whose toxic sap can be extremely harmful.
 It is important to avoid touching all parts of the plant.
 Giant Hogweed plants are often found near watercourses including the Clerkland Burn, Annick Water and other local burns and streams.
-Our leaflet provides details of how to identify the plant … Read more
+Check your knowledge of Giant Hogweed and other local, non-native … Read more

-Formally registered as a charitable organisation in 2004, Stewarton Woodlands Action Trust will celebrate its 20th anniversary on Sunday, 21st July.
-Test your knowledge of the charity by completing ourĀ 20th Anniversary Quiz.
+Founded in 2004, Stewarton Woodlands Action Trust will celebrate its 20th anniversary on Sunday, 21st July.
+Test your knowledge of the organisation by completing our 20th Anniversary Quiz.

 SWAT is pleased to welcome three new teenage volunteers who are working towards their Duke of Edinburgh Awards.
 The volunteers will be involved in carrying out woodland and estate management tasks under supervision.